SamhithKakarla/Gitlet/README.md

 # Gitlet
 A file tracking system similar to GIT.
-Functionality includes adding, committing, branching, removing, loging, merging and more.
+Functionality includes adding, committing, branching, removing, logging, merging and more.